You are now leaving this site and you'll be redirected to the Interbrand Global website.

-Researchers are challenged, now more than ever, to be creative and resourceful in how we develop insights that contribute to real growth for brands and businesses.
-The days of being a practitioner of a single method of inquiry (either qualitative or quantitative) or just one methodology (concept testing, ethnography) are long over.
-Researchers must be both creative in solving client problems and versant in as wide as possible a set of research tools and techniques in order to deliver data-driven results to clients.
+The days of practicing a single method of inquiry (either qualitative or quantitative) or one methodology (e.g., concept testing, ethnography) are long over.
+Researchers must be both creative in solving client problems and versant in as wide as possible a set of tools and techniques to deliver data-driven and human-centric results that get clients close to what drives growth: their customers.

 For an experienced researcher, there are two fundamental components of insights generation: 1) crafting a solutions-oriented approach tailored to—and driven by—the client’s objectives, and 2) leveraging every possible tool and technique to fulfill those objectives.